LapisLazuli2/Space-Invaders-Python/README.md

 # Space-Invaders-Python
-The game Space Invaders made in Python using the Pygame library.
+The game Space Invaders made in Python written in a functional programming style using the Pygame library.
 Work in progress.